pasqal-io/qadence/docs/content/backends.md

 print(f"{dexp_dx = }") # markdown-exec: hide
 ```

+In the example above, a quantum model is specified using the feature map and ansatz, and during the optimization process, the expectation value is computed and used to update the variable parameters.
+In this process, the derivatives with respect to the trainable parameters can be extracted at any time.

 ## Low-level `backend_factory` interface

 Every backend in Qadence inherits from the abstract `Backend` class: